 As we respond to the COVID19 pandemic, we appreciate your ongoing support and understanding.
 Thank you!

 - Bring a photo ID.
 You will be asked to fill out paperwork during your first visit.
-This will include information about yourself and your household members who need food.
+This will include information about yourself and the members of your household who need food.

 - We serve on a first-come, first-served basis.
 The Storehouse is in compliance with the Civil Rights Act.

 - Please leave pets at home.
 Only service animals are allowed in the Storehouse because we handle food.
 During your first visit, please bring paperwork showing that they are your certified service animal.